MoniMurray/higher_lower/README.md

 This was an oversight when generating the numbers randomly and was easily fixed - akin to a typo!

+One final bug remaining is that the message container, once called, will not re-appear for the user during the playing of the guessing game.
+This is a development and style issue and does not effect the playability of the game.

 ## Validator Testing

 ### Lighthouse